SudiptaSanki/ClarityAI/README.md

 If you encounter issues:
 1. Check the browser console for error messages
-2. Verify your API key is working
+2. Verify your API key is working (Use Test API button from extension)
 3. Try reloading the extension
 4. Check that the target website allows content extraction